Why Random Acts of Kindness Don’t Work for Work: How To Give Effective Employee Recognition

 Thanks so much for going out of your way to help this customer.
 When they were upset you listened and validated their concerns.
 It’s employees like you that help move our business forward!

-Not only are specific recognitions more memorable, but they also help to reinforce positive behaviors.
+Not only are specific recognitions more memorable, but they also help to reinforce positive behaviours.
 Remember to strike a balance between recognizing an employee’s output and who they are as a person.
 In the example above, the manager emphasizes the employee’s empathy.
 You can also recognize people for their work ethic, attitude, creativity, or unique skills or abilities.

 3. Be timely